koronkowy/koronkowy/README.md

     -   Create and manage Microsoft Sentinel workspaces.

     -   Introduction to Microsoft Sentinel: *Get familiar with Microsoft Sentinel, a cloud-native, security information and event management (SIEM) service.*

+    -   Microsoft Azure Well-Architected Framework - Security: *Discover the tools that Azure provides to help you design a secure environment throughout your infrastructure, data, network, and applications.*

+    -   Prepare for cloud security using the Cloud Adoption framework: *Security is a core consideration for all customers, in every environment.
+But moving to the cloud is a significant change that requires a shift in your security mindset and approach.
+The Cloud Adoption Framework provides guidance for this security journey by providing clarity for the processes, best practices, models, and experiences.*

+    -   Utilize threat intelligence in Microsoft Sentinel.

+    -   Connect data to Microsoft Sentinel using data connectors.

 -   Email Detection Engineering & Threat Hunting Workshop led by [Sublime Security](https://sublime.security/) founder/CEO Josh Kamdjou and Alfie Champion, Co-founder of [delivr.to](https://delivr.to/).
 Participated in this workshop ahead of BSides Las Vegas 2023 and DEFCON 31 to offer feedback and test the training labs.